zack-bitcoin/amoveo-c-miner/README.md

 This simple C miner is a template for making miners in other languages.

 [Here is a link to where the same mining is implemented in erlang.
 The 'pow' function is the one to look at](https://github.com/BumblebeeBat/pink_crypto)

+[Here is a link to the main Amoveo repo.](https://github.com/zack-bitcoin/amoveo).
+If you want to solo mine without a mining pool, you will need this.
+Solo miners make more profit.